Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Adaptive Log-Euclidean Metrics

-where $X_i = \mlog(S_i) \in \sym{n}$. \item $\mlog$ is an isomorphism: (a) a linear isomorphism preserving the inner product; (b) a Lie group isomorphism; (3) a Riemannian isometry. \end{enumerate} \end{corollary} \begin{remark} Obviously, ALEM would vary with different $\mlog$.
-This is why we use the plural to describe our metrics in the title.
+where $X_i = \mlog(S_i) \in \sym{n}$ for $i=1,2$. \item $\mlog$ is an isomorphism: (a) a linear isomorphism preserving the inner product; (b) a Lie group isomorphism; (3) a Riemannian isometry. \end{enumerate} \end{theorem} \begin{remark} Obviously, ALEM would vary with different $\mlog$.
+We thus use the plural to describe our metrics.
 Besides, our metrics could be learnable.
-This is why we call them adaptive metrics. \end{remark} Given the differential maps of $\mlog$ and $\mgexp$, we can obtain the concrete formulae for \eqref{eq:rieexp_gmlog}-\eqref{eq:pt_mlog}.
-We present their differential maps in the following. \begin{proposition}[Differentials] For a tangent vector $V \in T_S\spd{n}$, the differential $\diffmlog{S} : T_S \spd{n} \rightarrow T_{\mlog(S)} \sym{n}$ of $\mlog$ at $S \in \spd{n}$ is given by
+This is why we call them adaptive metrics. \end{remark}